Unambiguous randomness from a quantum state: Conclusions

 \section{Conclusions}

 We have introduced the unambiguous randomness of a quantum state and measurement pair, as quantified by the guessing probability of a correlated eavesdropper who makes no error, but who sometimes returns an inconclusive outcome.
+By optimising over all measurement bases, we solve the maximal unambiguous randomness that can be generated from any quantum state.
 Relaxing the `unambiguous' constraint, we also formulate randomness with a fixed rate $Q$ of inconclusive outcomes.
 Both concepts draw from ideas in quantum state discrimination, and exploit the symmetries between the task of state discrimination and the scenario wherein an experimentalist generates randomness using characterized, but noisy, devices.
-Our results, which centre on qubit states and noisy states in any finite dimension, bound the randomness generated in these typical device-dependent scenarios, given an eavesdropper with arbitrarily high guessing accuracy.
-In particular, our example of a noisy state with an unbiased noisy measurement shows that correct modelling of noise in one's devices is crucial to avoid over-estimating the amount of private randomness generated.
-Our work invites future generalizations to states that are not full rank, where the eavesdropper might use maximal confidence measurements \cite{Croke_2006} in the absence of unambiguous ones, and to more general measurements.
+Our results, which centre mostly on qubit states and noisy states in any finite dimension, bound the randomness generated in these typical device-dependent scenarios, given an eavesdropper with arbitrarily high guessing accuracy.
+In particular, our example of a noisy state with an unbiased noisy measurement shows that correct modelling of noise in one's devices is crucial to avoid overestimating the amount of private randomness generated.
+Our work invites future generalisations to states that are not full rank, where the eavesdropper might use maximal confidence measurements \cite{Croke_2006} in the absence of unambiguous ones, and to more general measurements.